Marie de Villepin

 In 2009 she formed a four-piece band called PINKMIST in which she sings, writes and plays guitar.
 After recording their first EP they performed many shows all over Europe, including London, Paris, Brussels, and Berlin.
 She revealed her latest music collaboration in early 2019.

 Outside of the entertainment industry, Marie is an artist who participated in a number of group exhibitions in New York, Los Angeles, Beijing, and Hong Kong.
-She had her first solo exhibition titled New Creatures in Paris in 2019 and she is currently working as a part of the artist collective of Poush Manifesto (Paris).
+She had her first solo exhibition titled New Creatures in Paris in 2019 and she is working as a part of the artist collective of Poush Manifesto (Paris).

 Art

-Marie spent her childhood surrounded by a prominent circle of artists, poets, musicians, and filmmakers, while counting distinguished painters including Anselm Kiefer, Pierre Soulages, and Zao Wou-Ki as family friends.

 She started daily drawing and sketching after moving to New York, her artworks are strongly influenced by music, she tries to engrave a specific soundtrack in her paintings and often names her works after music.
 From drawing to oil paintings, her creations are in close resonance with her time and oscillate between figuration and abstraction, and she tries to multiply the possibilities by exploring as diverse mediums as possible besides oil: pencil, charcoal mine, pastels, collage, etc.

 Marie's work has been offered at auction multiple times, the record price for this artist at auction was 56,648 USD for Rosebud, sold at Sotheby's Hong Kong in 2021.

 In 2022, Marie became one of the 12 selected artists to receive Le Prix Antoine Marin presented at Espace Julio Gonzalez in Arcueil.